MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 ### blocks.json

-The blocks.json file has a similar set up to the manifest.json file and has requirements in order to work correctly.
+The blocks.json file has a similar set up to the manifest.json file and has requirements that need to be met in order for it to work correctly.
 The canvas block will use a custom texture for four of the sides, and a different texture for the top and bottom that you are going to bring over from the Vanilla Resource Pack.

 1. Copy the following text and paste it into your **blocks.json** file.